synapticon/ros_ethercat_igh/README.md

 ##### 1. Process Data Objects (PDO) - realtime data

-After updating the XML configurations, if you are not using Synapticon devices, you need to register pathes on the master application.
+After updating the XML configurations, if you are not using Synapticon devices, you need to register paths on the master application.
 For this, please edit the `ethercat_master/src/control/Drive.cpp` file.
 The only code you need to modify there is in the `initPhase1_()` method.
 Let's explain it on the `Position Value` parameter and Process Data Object.
 Please exemine the line:
 ```
 addParameter("positionValue", ParameterType::INPUT, &driveFeedback_.position_value);